Budibase/website/content/blog/updates/2023/june/index.md

 ## Add multiplayer collaboration to your published apps with the new Grid block

 After much anticipation, you can now add our new Grid interface directly into your applications.
 This powerful, new design block enables multiple users to collaborate in real-time within your apps.
-The Grid will reflect you data source of choice, and allow you to customize whether end users can create, edit or delete rows.
+The Grid will reflect your data source of choice, and allow you to customize whether end users can create, edit or delete rows.

 You can try the new Grid Block [below](#embed).